 Animal Control Officer

-For information concerning the City’s animal regulations and policies, residents are encouraged to contact the Animal Control Officer, Launa Patton, at 214-987-5371, or email her at email@example.com.
-Launa’s office hours are: Tuesday-Saturday 8 a.m. to 4 p.m.
+For information concerning the City’s animal regulations and policies, residents are encouraged to contact the Animal Control Officer, Launa Patton, at 214-987-5371 (voicemail) or 214-363-3000 (dispatch center).
+Her email is email@example.com.
+Launa’s hours are: Tuesday-Saturday 8 a.m. to 4 p.m.

 To view or download the Animal Control section of City Ordinance